varkolyd/ctf_writeups/THM - Tech_Supp0rt 1/README.md

 ![subrion](https://github.com/varkolyd/ctf_writeups/blob/main/THM%20-%20Tech_Supp0rt%201/tech_supp0rt%201%20images/subrion%20panel.png)

-It is worth what version the CMS has.
+It is worth noting what version the CMS has.
 Probably it would be a good idea to search any vulnerabilities (if there are any).\
 We found just what we needed:
 https://www.exploit-db.com/exploits/49876